 Mike didn't waste time.
-He moved through the house, grabbing what he needed—keys, wallet, the illusion disc already in place, and of course a few spare illusion discs in case.
+He moved through the house, grabbing what he needed—keys, wallet, the illusion disc already in place.
+A spare in his pocket, just in case.
 Jeremy's warning about the yellow suit kept circling in his head.
 If his father was involved, Mike needed to see it for himself.

 There was no point in lingering.
 Every extra second only gave his thoughts more room to spiral.